ITALIAN SIGN LANGUAGE

 Assessment methods

 The exam related to the theoretical module consists in the realization of a 8-page individual research paper.
 It should deal with the topics discussed in class and it should include: i) discourse analysis, ii) a comparative analysis between LIS and Italian, iii) a translation accompanied by a critical analysis of the adopted translation techniques.
-Moreover, attending students are requested to do an online activity in the Moodle platform during the course, while those students who do such activity are requested to add a short section on methodological issues to the research paper.
+An oral interview in LIS on the content of the paper is also required.

 Type of exam